education-lessons/react-window-size/README.md

+# Why the fork?
+Using react-window-size directly with Gatsby will result into build errors becuase when building gatsby, window is not available in global space.
+This fork gracefully handles that.

 # React Window Size

 A higher-order React component that passes the browser window's dimensions as props to the wrapped component.